Livestock Information Programme

 In March 2022 transition of the ARAMS system to the new service was completed.
 At the same time the Livestock Unique Identifier Service (LUIS) was launched to replace the previous Ear Tag Allocation System (ETAS).
 While this is currently for sheep and goats only, it can be extended to cattle and pigs in the future.
 The next phase of LIP will address the BCMS.

 The Traceability Design User Group (TDUG), an independent group of 25 industry and government stakeholders, was set up to:

 - Develop the vision for the programme

 - Establish the design principles to underpin the development of the service

 - Investigate how value-added systems could work in practice

 To establish a modern, digitally enabled traceability system, which will also facilitate exploitation of statutory and non-statutory data for wider industry benefit.

 - Quicker, more convenient and practical ways to record livestock moves, births and deaths

-- A service that enables quick and effective reactions from government and industry to eradicate exotic disease outbreaks and speed up control of chronic endemic diseases
+- Will enable quick and effective reactions from government and industry to eradicate exotic disease outbreaks, and speed up control of chronic endemic diseases